 There are two main dead-time characteristics of each detecting system:

 - Paralyzable.
-In a paralyzable detector, an event happening during the dead time will not just be missed, but will restart the dead time, so that with increasing rate the detector will reach a saturation point where it will be incapable of recording any event at all.
+In a paralyzable detector, an event happening during the dead time will not just be missed.
+Still, it will restart the dead time so that with the increasing rate, the detector will reach a saturation point where it will be incapable of recording any event at all.

 - Non-paralyzable.
-In a non-paralyzable detector, an event happening during the dead time is simply lost, so that with an increasing event rate the detector will reach a saturation rate equal to the inverse of the dead time.
+In a non-paralyzable detector, an event happening during the dead time is simply lost.
+With an increasing event rate, the detector will reach a saturation rate equal to the inverse of the dead time.

 Quenching – Dead Time – Geiger Counters

-Dead time phenomenon is very important also for Geiger counters.
-Typically it has a value of about 100 μs (for proportional counters it is much less), and so after each ionising event a Geiger tube is basically switched off for 100 μs.
+The dead time phenomenon is also very important for Geiger counters.
+Typically it has a value of about 100 μs (for proportional counters, it is much less), so after each ionizing event, a Geiger tube is switched off for 100 μs.

-In a Geiger counter the fill gas of the chamber is an inert gas which is ionized by incident radiation, and a quench gas of 5–10% of an organic vapor or a halogen gas to prevent spurious pulsing by quenching the electron avalanches.
-The Geiger counter should not give spurious pulses, and should recover quickly to the passive state, ready for the next radiation event.
-Argon and helium are the most frequently used fill gases and allow for the detection of alpha, beta, and gamma radiation.
-For neutron detection He-3 and BF3 (Boron Trifluoride) are the most commonly employed gases.
+In a Geiger counter, the fill gas of the chamber is an inert gas that is ionized by incident radiation and a quench gas of 5–10% of an organic vapor or a halogen gas to prevent spurious pulsing by quenching the electron avalanches.
+The Geiger counter should not give spurious pulses and should recover quickly to the passive state, ready for the next radiation event.
+Argon and helium are the most frequently used fill gases and allow the detection of alpha, beta, and gamma radiation.
+He-3 and BF3 (Boron Trifluoride) are the most commonly employed for neutron detection.

-However, for each electron collected in the chamber, there is a positively charged gas ion left over.
+However, there is a positively charged gas ion left over for each electron collected in the chamber.
 These gas ions are heavy compared to an electron and move much more slowly.
-Free electrons are much lighter than the positive ions, thus, they are drawn toward the positive central electrode much faster than the positive ions are drawn to the chamber wall.
+Free electrons are much lighter than positive ions.
+Thus, they are drawn toward the positive central electrode much faster than the positive ions drawn to the chamber wall.
 The resulting cloud of positive ions near the electrode leads to distortions in gas multiplication.
-Eventually the positive ions move away from the positively charged central wire to the negatively charged wall and are neutralized by gaining an electron.
-These atoms then return to their ground state by emitting photons which in turn produce further ionisation and thereby spurious secondary discharges.
+Eventually, the positive ions move from the positively charged central wire to the negatively charged wall and are neutralized by gaining an electron.
+These atoms then return to their ground state by emitting photons, which produce further ionization and spurious secondary discharges.
 The electrons produced by this ionization move toward the central wire and are multiplied en route.
-This pulse of charge is unrelated to the radiation to be detected and can set off a series of pulses.
-In practice the termination of the avalanche is improved by the use of “quenching” techniques.
+This charge pulse is unrelated to the radiation to be detected and can set off a series of pulses.
+In practice, the termination of the avalanche is improved by the use of “quenching” techniques.

-For Geiger counters, external quenching, sometimes called “active quenching” or “electronic quenching“, is also a possibility.
-Electronic quenching uses simplistic high speed control electronics to rapidly remove and re-apply the high voltage between the electrodes for a fixed time after each discharge peak in order to increase the maximum count rate and lifetime of the tube.
+For Geiger counters, external quenching, sometimes called “active quenching” or “electronic quenching,” is also possible.
+Electronic quenching uses simplistic high-speed control electronics to rapidly remove and re-apply the high voltage between the electrodes for a fixed time after each discharge peak to increase the tube’s maximum count rate and lifetime.